ervandew/eclim/doc/content/vim/java/classpath.rst

-  To initialize maven's support for updating the eclipse classpath you first need to set the ``M2_REPO`` (or ``MAVEN_REPO`` for 1.x) classpath variable in the Eclipse workspace by executing the following command which is made available when editing the pom.xml (or project.xml for 1.x) file in vim:
+  To initialize maven's support for updating the eclipse classpath you first need to set the ``M2_REPO`` (or ``MAVEN_REPO`` for 1.x) classpath variable in the Eclipse workspace by executing the following command in vim:

   maven 2.x: